-For more details see the Product Attachments extension page.
+For more details see how the Product Attachments extension works.

 Provide customers with additional details about the products they purchase in your store.
 The extension allows you to add manuals, licenses, warranties and other downloadable information right on product pages.
 Equip your attachments of any format with catchy icons to attract customers' attention.